marufahmed-afk/restaurant-finder/README.md

 **SASS**
 As I prefer writing custom CSS, SASS is amazing as it lets us write nestes CSS and more perks like mixins.
 I didn't need to write much SASS for this project but if I needed to write custom CSS for a specific section/purpose that tailwind alone can't solve this is what I prefer.

+## What I'd do differently

+If I was to work on this project for a longer period of time, I would write improved automated unit/integrated tests and also try end-to-end test using Cypress.
+As I am fairly new to TypeScript I would try to improve my typescript code and also would improve my code by applying SOLID principles more strictly.